Ecwid/ecwid-api-docs/includes/_combinations.md

-## Product combinations
+## Product variations

-Using the methods below you can get/update/delete combinations and their details in an Ecwid store.
-Learn more about product combinations in the [Ecwid Help Center](https://support.ecwid.com/hc/en-us/articles/207100299-Product-Combinations).
+Using the methods below you can get/update/delete variations and their details in an Ecwid store.
+Learn more about product variations in the [Ecwid Help Center](https://support.ecwid.com/hc/en-us/articles/207100299-Product-Combinations).

 <aside class='note'>
-Product Combinations are available on the Ecwid's <a href='https://www.ecwid.com/pricing'>Business plan and higher</a>.
+Product Variations are available on the Ecwid's <a href='https://www.ecwid.com/pricing'>Business plan and higher</a>.
 </aside>

-### Get all product combinations
+### Get all product variations

-Get all combinations of a specific product in an Ecwid store.
+Get all variations of a specific product in an Ecwid store.

 > Request example